-- avoidance of doubt, the relevant Party for the purpose of this paragraph shall be the Party that holds the particular Shared Personal Data. - 13.4 Subject to paragraph 24 (Archiving), any Programme Data held by a Party that no longer needs to be retained shall be securely deleted by the relevant Party. - 13.5 Subject to paragraph 24 (Archiving), the Delivery Authority shall securely delete any Parliamentary Data shared by the Corporate Officers with the Delivery Authority that it no longer needs or on the instruction of the Corporate Officers. - 13.6 If the Parties jointly determine that it is required, the Parties shall work together to agree mutual rules on retention and deletion of Programme Data, in particular where the Programme Data is common to more than one Party and therefore needs to be treated in the same way by each.
+- 5.1 Subject to paragraph 8 (Archiving), any Programme Data held by a Party that no longer needs to be retained shall be securely deleted by the relevant Party. - 5.2 Subject to paragraph 8 (Archiving), the Delivery Authority shall securely delete any Programme Data shared by the Corporate Officers with the Delivery Authority that it no longer needs or on the instruction of the Corporate Officers. - 5.3 If the Parties jointly determine that it is required, the Parties shall work together to agree mutual rules on retention and deletion of Programme Data, in particular where the Programme Data is common to more than one Party and therefore needs to be treated in the same way by each.